 Now that spring is here, many of our patients start to play spring sports like baseball, softball and soccer.
-Our orthodontic teams here at Illinois and Colorado want our patients to have fun playing sports and we also want everyone to be aware of the importance of protecting your face, mouth and teeth while you’re being active.
+Our orthodontic teams here at Illinois, Wisconsin and Indiana want our patients to have fun playing sports and we also want everyone to be aware of the importance of protecting your face, mouth and teeth while you’re being active.
 Orthodontic Experts encourages everyone who does sports to wear a mouthguard for braces while participating in games and practices.
 This is especially true for those who wear braces, as you can also cause severe damage to your brackets and wires.

 Getting A Mouth-Guard for Braces

 Getting braces is a big transition in your life.
 Getting accustomed to having foreign objects in your mouth, the additional cleaning and care requirements, and the discomfort of adjustments all take some getting used to.
 If you are active in sports, there are other concerns as well.
 The potential for injury to yourself and others can be greater when you are wearing braces, so a special mouthguard for braces must be worn for protection.
 This will ensure proper oral health for you.

 How to Choose the Best MouthGuard for Braces?